Housing advice: coronavirus (COVID-19)

 Emergency laws have been introduced in Wales to protect tenants from eviction for a temporary period.

-If you have received a notice from your landlord you should stay in your home.
+If you have received a notice you should stay in your home.
 Try to continue to pay your rent if you can or, if you can’t, contact your landlord to try and agree a repayment arrangement.
 Use the extra time the emergency laws have given you to try and get on top of things.

 If your private landlord gives you a notice which is less than the periods above, you should contact Rent Smart Wales – the landlord risks losing their licence.